semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

-study, we underline how we interpret these two similar tasks: while we describe the model transformations as a practice over two or more conventional models serving the same domain, e.g., DSLs, we contemplate the data generation as another practice between any custom specication.
+study, we underline how we interpret these two similar tasks: while we describe the model transformations as a practice over two or more conventional models serving the same domain, e.g., DSLs, we contemplate the data generation as another practice between any custom specification.
 In light of this, Hypothesis 2 Experiment Transformator practices the following functions:
-(1) From user-dened system specication to SED-ML model generation, (2) From SED-ML to Xperimenter model transformation.
+(1) From user-defined system specification to SED-ML model generation, (2) From SED-ML to Xperimenter model transformation.
 The following sections explain the proposed hypothesis extension to SED-ML alongside the model generation, and SED-ML to Xperimenter model